fb-pixel

 • Non-registered assets are rolled over at ACB, not FMV (without triggering capital gain tax).

-Note that you can further adjust the spending that the surviving spouse needs to maintain their lifestyle as their spending level can be different from the couple’s combined spending.
 This is an essential functionality in the financial & retirement planning software as it not only allows you to adjust the spending in different phases of their retirement (active vs. passive) but also enables you to be very precise in planning for the surviving spouse.

 NEW